 “The NHMRC concluded if there was not a systematic review, the evidence was deemed not to exist.
 Yet, it obviously did exist.
 Medicine as a discipline would consider such a limited assessment of its practice to be outrageous.
 No health care discipline should ever be subject to such a limited assessment.
 My group did the review the NHMRC should have undertaken.
 As the peak body governing health research they did not demonstrate that they were up to the task and should be embarrassed of what they consider evidence in this instance.”

 On its website the Department of Health states, “These reviews were conducted in line with NHMRC’s approach to assessing evidence.”
-Yet the NHMRC has never before or since adopted such a unique and unusual approach to reviewing the evidence in any other field.
+Yet the NHMRC has never before or since adopted such a unique and unusual approach to reviewing the evidence in any other health field.

 A Complaint detailing extensive procedural and scientific flaws relating to the first of the natural therapy reviews conducted by the NHMRC has been referred to the Commonwealth Ombudsman for investigation, with a determination expected soon.